 While I groped for answers, I suddenly realized that I was seeing it all wrong!
 This was not about me at all.

 A friend has said to me.
-“You know, I admire your daughter very much.
-I think she is smart.
+“You know, your daughter is admirable and smart.
 When she recognized that she was having problems, she did something about it.
-It must have been difficult but she decided to fight anyway.”
+She decided to fight.”

-I never saw it that way until I heard those words.
+I never saw it that way until then.

-Indeed, when my daughter was struggling and having thoughts of ”it was better for everyone if I’m gone”, she knew she must seek professional help.
+Indeed, when my daughter was struggling and having thoughts of ”it was better for everyone if I’m gone”, she knew she had to seek professional help.
 And I am incredibly grateful that she did.
 A life has been saved.
 My daughter’s.

 To follow: A Daughter’s Story